vendramin/vendramin.github.io/bachelor_topics.md

 * D. E. Radford.
 Hopf algebras, volume 49 of Series on Knots and Everything.
 World Scientific Publishing Co.
 Pte.
 Ltd., Hackensack, NJ, 2012.

 ---
+### Did Hilbert invented Ramsey-theory?

+Hilbert’s original proof of his celebrated irreducibility theorem uses the so-called _cube lemma_.
+This is a kind of generalization of the pigeonhole principle and represents the earliest appearances of a Ramsey-type theorem, even before the works of Schur and van der Waerden.

+##### References

+* Soifer, Alexander.
+The new mathematical coloring book—mathematics of coloring and the colorful life of its creators.
+Second edition.
+Springer, New York, 2024. xlviii+841 pp.
+* Villarino, Mark B.; Gasarch, William; Regan, Kenneth W. Hilbert's proof of his irreducibility theorem.
+Amer.
+Math.
+Monthly 125 (2018), no. 6, 513-530.

+---

 Feeling nostalgic?
 You can find the previous bachelor topics [here](old.md).